 As mentioned in the opening section of this guide, at least 25 percent of ATP funds are mandated by statute to go to projects determined to benefit DACs.
-In reality, about 80 percent of ATP awards typically go to projects whose benefits are determined to accrue at least partially to DACs.
+In reality, in Cycles 5 and 6, 100% of projects awarded in the statewide component went to such projects.